Ovia South-West: Climate condition

-Ovia south west climate condition it has tropical climate with hot temperature and high humidity, experience rainy season (from April to October) and dry season (from November to March).
-Daytime temperature range from high 20s to 30s and nighttime temperature are worm high 20s to low 30s.
+Ovia South-West has tropical climate with hot temperature and high humidity, experience rainy season (from April to October) and dry season (from November to March).
+Daytime temperature range from high 20s to 30s °C (80 to 87 °F).

-Agricutural activities
+Agricultural activities

-The Ovia south west of Edo State the agricultural activities are farming, fishing, and livestock farming.
-The farming involve farming of maize, cassava, Yam, okra etc. again Rubber Plantation is their agricultural activities.
+In Ovia South-West, the agricultural activities are farming, fishing, and livestock farming.
+The farming involve farming of maize, cassava, Yam, okra etc. as well as rubber plantation.